Eyewritecode/Injege/README.md

 There are many ways you can contribute to this project:

-People with programming experience may
+People with programming experience may:
   - Report a bug
   - Implement any item on the "TO DO" list of the project.
 (More specialized spiders, APIs, Algorithm implementations,....)